Cpymadtools

 The functions below are utilities to implement errors in elements of the LHC.

-Apply misalignment errors to IR quadrupoles on a given side of given IPs.
+Apply misalignment errors to IR triplet quadrupoles on a given side of a given IP.
 In case of a sliced lattice, this will misalign all slices of each magnet together.
 According to the Equipment Codes Main System, those are Q1 to Q10 included, quads beyond are MQ or MQT which are considered arc elements.

 One can find a full example use of the function for tracking in the LHC IR Errors example gallery.